Dos and Don’ts for divorcing dads

 You may not think that your attitude and actions during the divorce would make a difference where the custody of your children is concerned, but it actually can.
 Custody is awarded based on the “best interests” of the child: it is certainly in a child’s best interests for a quality, positive relationship with his or her father to be protected, and if your spouse is emotionally abusive or manipulative, the judge will be much more likely to limit the time the children spend with her.
 By being positive, responsible and cooperative, you will greatly increase your chances of success.

 Success ultimately depends not only on how you act, though, but on the case you present to the judge deciding any custody disputes if you and your spouse cannot come to an agreement on your own.
 By understanding what your legal rights actually are, and by arguing strenuously and strategically to protect those rights, you can likely protect the invaluable relationship you have with your children.
-Show the court that you are serious about maintaining a quality life with your children after a split from their mother with the law firm of Jeffrey M. Leving, Ltd. Call me toll free in the Chicago area at 866-683-9611 or locally at 312-702-0862, or contact me online.
+Show the court that you are serious about maintaining a quality life with your children after a split from their mother with The Law Offices of Jeffery M. Leving, Ltd. Call me toll free in the Chicago area at 866-683-9611 or locally at 312-702-0862, or contact me online.